 1 was inappropriate to apply the penalty guidance.
 What it is saying is, "You did apply the 2 Guidance.
 You should have applied the Guidance.
 But, you got it wrong in exercising your 3 discretion applying that".
 In that kind of a case the starting point is to ask whether the OFT 4 got it wrong - not whether the Guidance should have been departed from because that is not 5 GMI's case.
-6 THE PRESIDENT: No. The question is effectively whether -- The Guidance itself leaves plenty 7 of scope for different decisions at each stage.
-8 MISS BACON: Yes That was actually going to be my ----9 THE PRESIDENT: The question is whether that has produced a fair and proportionate and 10 reasonable result.
-11 MISS BACON: That was going to be the next point actually.
-The other point I wanted to make 12 about the role of the Guidance was the margin of appreciation.
-Mr. Robertson has said, 13 "Well, the OFT does not have a margin of appreciation" -- It may be helpful to explain what 14 we mean by that.
-15 THE PRESIDENT: Yes.
-16 MISS BACON: Cases such as Argos and Achilles refer to a margin of appreciation because, as 17 you have just said, the Guidance does not give a mathematical formula that can be applied 18 mechanically in each case.
-What it does is set out a set of broad parameters for the penalty 19 calculation to show the way that it should be done and the kind of factors that should be 20 taken into account - the broad parameters.
+6 THE PRESIDENT: No. The question is effectively whether The Guidance itself leaves plenty 7 of scope for different decisions at each stage.
+8 MISS BACON: Yes That was actually going to be my 9 THE PRESIDENT: The question is whether that has produced a fair and proportionate and 10 reasonable result.
+10 MISS BACON: That was going to be the next point actually.
+The other point I wanted to make 11 about the role of the Guidance was the margin of appreciation.
+Mr. Robertson has said, 12 "Well, the OFT does not have a margin of appreciation" It may be helpful to explain what 13 wen, the OPT does not have a margin of appreciation It may be helpful to explain what we mean by that.
+14 THE PRESIDENT: Yes.
+15 MISS BACON: Cases such as Argos and Achilles refer to a margin of appreciation because, as 17 you have just said, the Guidance does not give a mathematical formula that can be applied 18 mechanically in each case.
+What it does is set out a set of broad parameters for the penalty 19 20 calculation to show the way that it should be done and the kind of factors that should be 20 taken into account - the broad parameters.
 So, that does not mean that we are saying the 21 Tribunal can only intervene if the OFT has acted irrationally.
 It is obviously a merits 22 appeal.
 So, the threshold for intervention is whether the OFT got it wrong.
 However, the 23 effect of the Guidance setting out parameters rather than a precise calculation is that in 24 applying the Guidance there will inevitably be a range of possible correct outcomes rather 25 than one single correct outcome.
 That is what we mean.
 So, the Tribunal needs to say not 26 whether the OFT's Decision was right or wrong by reference to a single correct outcome 27 point, but by reference to the range of reasonable outcome values under the penalty 28 guidance.
 29 THE PRESIDENT: It used to be said that the Court of Appeal should not tinker with sentences in 30 the criminal context.
 Tinkering.
-In other words, "We would rather have added a bit more on -- " In other words, you should look for significant problems with the sentence.
-31 32 MISS BACON: Yes, that is another way of expressing the same thing.
+In other words, "We would rather have added a bit more 31 on" In other words, you should look for significant problems with the sentence.
+32 MISS BACON: Yes, that is another way of expressing the same thing.
 33 THE PRESIDENT: It would be tinkering to interfere with that range.
-I think that is what you are saying.
+I think that is what you are 34 saying.